guangxush/LearnEng/Dictation/README.md

    - Yep' I've got "Allstate".
    - Really?

-92. The point is, you should get to know a person first Then judge them.
+   - The point is, you should get to know a person first.
+Then judge them.
 You should never judge a book by its cover.
-Judge it by the amount of pages.
+Judge it by the amount of pages. （All that glitters is not gold~）

+92. I had it in spades(铲子) on both sides(被晒黑了), it came really natural(自然) to me.

+93. It takes a lot of work, you have to work every day on it.
+And then that's not a downside.
+There isn't a downside, really.